 The CSRC Library continues its efforts in making this collection publicly available.
 From 2015-2018, a team of archivists, digital specialists, cataloguers, MLIS graduate students and undergraduate student interns worked to digitally preserve and describe the collection of approximately 25,000 photographic negatives documenting the Mexican descent community of Los Angeles between 1967 and 1977.
 The long-inaccessible negatives were recovered in 2013 and represent an unprecedented decade-long photographic project involving eighteen photographers associated with La Raza.
 The bilingual publication - a tabloid newspaper from 1967-1970 and a magazine from 1970-1977 - developed in the context of community-based journalism that sought broad documentation of events, achievements, and issues reflecting readers' lives.
-Since La Raza could only print a small portion of photographs, this collection was successfully displayed at the Autry Museum of the American West exhibition La Raza, based on the collection.
+Since La Raza could only print a small portion of photographs, this collection constitutes a rare and broad visual record of the community during this period.
+The collection was successfully displayed at the Autry Museum of the American West exhibition La Raza, based on the collection.
 The show ran from September 2017- February 2019; the exhibition and multiple related educational programs and workshops received 207,496 visits.
 The materials have also been displayed in other exhibitions and productions, including an exhibition in Oaxaca, Mexico, Plaza de Cultura y Artes, and for a high school performance based on the 1968 Walkouts and the call for civic engagement.
 More details under CSRC Items on Loan to Museum and Gallery Exhibitions.
 The CSRC continues to explore platforms to display the materials and their dynamic, rich history.